PieKing1215/ImmersiveTelephones-Forge/README.md

 No known conflicts, please report any you find.

-Do not download this mod from anywhere other than the Immersive Telephones GitHub page or the Immersive Telephones Curseforge page.<br>
+Do not download this mod from anywhere other than the Immersive Telephones GitHub, Curseforge, or Modrinth page.<br>
 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)